walkerkq/baby_data/sleep/baby_sleep.md

 Some important details:

-  - I am very lucky to be home with my daughter full time for 19 weeks.
+  - I was very lucky to be home with my daughter full time for 19 weeks.
     Because of COVID-19, we started limiting social visits, errands, and basically most leaving the house except for doctor appointments when she was 8 weeks old.
-When she was 10 weeks old, a stay-at-home order was enacted in Minnesota, and is still in effect.
+When she was 10 weeks old, a stay-at-home order was enacted in Minnesota.
 Because we spent 99% of our time at home and have no other children, we were able to let her dictate when to eat, nap, play, etc., rather than trying to conform her to our schedule, so her sleep is likely the best it could possibly be for her\!
+The order ended when she was 18 weeks old, but we’ve opted to keep her home outside of daycare and the occasional family visit.
   - She is breastfed so she needs to eat more frequently than a formula or combination-fed baby.
   - We didn’t start tracking reliably until we came home from the